matomo-org/matomo-sdk-ios/README.md

 *Stating v2.5.2 the tracker support the new Piwik 2.0 bulk request format by default.
 Users still connecting to a Piwik 1.X server can enable the old format by following the [instructions below](#bulk-dispatching).*

-*A more detailed [Getting started guide](https://github.com/piwik/piwik-sdk-ios/wiki/Getting-started-guide) has recently been added to the Wiki section.*
+*A more detailed [Getting started guide](https://github.com/piwik/piwik-sdk-ios/wiki/Getting-started-guide) has been added to the Wiki section.*

+*A first draft of a [Google Analytics migration guide](https://github.com/piwik/piwik-sdk-ios/wiki/Google-Analytics-migration-guide) has recently been added to the Wiki section.
+All feedback is welcome.*

 ##Getting started